AMDmi3/opening_hours.js/README.md

     1. Boolean which is true if both opening_hours objects have the same meaning, otherwise false.

-    2. Object hash containing more information if both objects are different.
+    2. Object hash containing more information when the given objects differ in meaning.
 Example:

        ```JavaScript
        {